-- Most athletic trainers work in colleges; elementary, middle and high schools; hospitals; and fitness centers.
+- Most athletic trainers have jobs at colleges; elementary, middle and high schools; hospitals; and fitness centers.
 Professional sports teams employ some.

-- The U.S. Bureau of Labor Statistics classifies this as a "bright outlook" occupation because the agency predicts employment of athletic trainers will grow much faster than the average for all occupations through 2024.
+- The U.S. Bureau of Labor Statistics classifies this as a "bright outlook" occupation due to its excellent job outlook.
+The agency predicts employment of athletic trainers will grow much faster than the average for all occupations between 2016 and 2026.

 Roles and Responsibilities

-These are some typical job duties taken from online ads for athletic trainer positions found on Indeed.com:
+These are some typical job duties employers listed in ads on Indeed.com:

 - "Deliver athlete medical care in a positive, caring, and empathetic manner while working to assure all patient questions are answered in a helpful manner"

 - "Provide first aid techniques and triage as necessary"